onedayatatime/spiritsoulbody/docs/unanswered/human-spirit.md

 #### Sadducees & Pharisees
 > (The Sadducees say that there is no resurrection, and that there are neither angels nor spirits, but the Pharisees believe all these things.) - **Acts 23:8**
 > There was a great uproar, and some of the teachers of the law who were Pharisees stood up and argued vigorously.
 “We find nothing wrong with this man,” they said.
 “What if a spirit or an angel has spoken to him?” - **Acts 23:9**

+#### One in spirit
+> Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ.
+Then, whether I come and see you or only hear about you in my absence, I will know that you stand firm in the one Spirit, striving together as one for the faith of the gospel - **Philippians 1:27**